lmhale99/iprPy/iprPy/records/calculation_point_defect_formation/README.md

 --------------------------------------------------------------------------------

+## Introduction

-The calculation-point-defect-formation Record style is for a calculation that generates a point defect.
+The calculation_point_defect_formation Record style is for a calculation that generates a point defect.

 Calculation styles that use this Record style: